sumuks13/codebook_repository/content/Spring/Spring RestTemplate.md

 >
 > Consequently, the application will create many threads, which will exhaust the thread pool or occupy all the available memory.
 >
-> [[Spring/Spring WebClient]] uses an asynchronous, non-blocking solution provided by the Spring Reactive framework.
+> [[Spring WebClient]] uses an asynchronous, non-blocking solution provided by the Spring Reactive framework.